Winter is a calming time of year in the piney woods. There

 pine needle sprigs.

-I am wondering, what are you making this winter season to bring a sense of calm to your living space?
+What are you making this winter season to bring a sense of calm to your living space?
+Perhaps something like this wreath might be fun for your winter space.

 Carole West